hanwenzhang123/fullstack-note/README.md

 - `<div>` - anything can be putting within a div, it is a block element
 - `<span>` - like a div but only for inline container, which div is block level element

+#### canvas
+- `<canvas>` element is used to draw graphics on a web page.
+- only a container for graphics. use JavaScript to actually draw the graphics.

 #### Video and Audio Tag
 - the text between the tags only appears when audio is not working
 ```html